turingschool/backend-curriculum-site/module2/lessons/advanced_css.md

   - Create a checkbox that has a label "I am a box!", when you click on the checkbox, the label gets a purple 3px solid border.
   - Create another section of boxes.
 The middle box in any section of boxes should have a height and width of 150 and the color teal.

+## WrapUp
+* What are 4 pseudo-selectos, what does each do?
+* Why do we want to make our layout and design reactive to a user?